LAMisanoob/LAMs-Tutorials/README.md

-> **Tutorials, to refresh memory** *Introduced to Linux by experienced friend, sped up learning no end.
+> **Tutorials, to refresh memory;** Introduced to Linux by experienced friend, sped up learning no end.
 Forget bits, search for tutorials, hundreds of tabs in browser, forget to bookmark.
 Search to find them again.
-Document things I learn here.*
+Document things I learn here.

 VIRTUAL BOX:
 ============